-The presence of an Integrated Pest Management policy (95% of SDs) does not mean that majority of schools are using IPM principles meant to decrease chemical pesticide use.
-Majority of schools (72%) still contract with a pesticide company to apply chemical pesticides on school grounds.
+The presence of an Integrated Pest Management policy (94% of SDs) does not mean that a majority of schools are using IPM principles meant to decrease chemical pesticide use.
+The majority of schools (73%) still contract with a pesticide company to apply chemical pesticides on school grounds.
 Only 20% of schools address air quality through a formal policy.
 Despite a state law requiring anti-idling signs for school buildings, only about half (52%) of school districts surveyed had any anti-idling signs.